Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Preliminaries

 \subsection{Chordal Graphs and Split Graphs}

 A \emph{chord} of a cycle is an edge that connects two non-consecutive vertices of the cycle.
 A graph $G$ is said to be \emph{chordal} if every cycle of length at least $4$ contains a chord.
-For a chordal graph $G$, the following facts hold~\cite{amhaajDirac61} and will be used in the paper. \begin{enumerate}[1.] \item Every induced subgraph of $G$ is chordal. \item Every minimal separator of $G$ is a clique. \end{enumerate}
+A chordal graph $G$ holds the following facts~\cite{amhaajDirac61} that will be used in the paper: \begin{enumerate}[1.] \item Every induced subgraph of $G$ is chordal. \item Every minimal separator of $G$ is a clique. \end{enumerate}

 Consider a connected chordal graph $G$, and let $\mathcal{Q}_{G}$ denote the set of all maximal cliques in $G$.
-A \emph{clique graph} of $G$ is an undirected graph $(\mathcal{Q}_{G}, \mathcal{E}_{G}, \sigma)$ with the edge-weighted function $\sigma \colon \mathcal{E}_{G} \to \mathbb{N}$ satisfying that an edge $Q_{1}Q_{2} \in \mathcal{E}_{G}$ if $Q_{1} \cap Q_{2}$ is a minimal separator and $\sigma (Q_{1}Q_{2}) \coloneq \vert Q_{1} \cap Q_{2} \vert$.
+A \emph{clique graph} of $G$ is an undirected graph $(\mathcal{Q}_{G}, \mathcal{E}_{G}, \sigma)$ with the edge-weighted function $\sigma \colon \mathcal{E}_{G} \to \mathbb{N}$ satisfying that an edge $Q_{1}Q_{2} \in \mathcal{E}_{G}$ if $Q_{1} \cap Q_{2}$ is a minimal separator and $\sigma (Q_{1}Q_{2}) \coloneq |Q_{1} \cap Q_{2}|$.
 A \emph{clique tree} $\mathcal{T}_{G}$ of $G$ is a maximum spanning tree of the clique graph of $G$, and the following facts hold~\cite{dmBuneman74,jctGavril74,phdWalter72}: \begin{enumerate}[1.] \item Each leaf node of a clique tree $\mathcal{T}_{G}$ is a simplicial clique in $G$. \item For a pair of maximal cliques $Q_{1}$ and $Q_{2}$ such that $Q_{1}Q_{2} \in \mathcal{E}_{G}$, $Q_{1} \cap Q_{2}$ separates each pair of vertices $v_{1} \in Q_{1} \setminus Q_{2}$ and $v_{2} \in Q_{2} \setminus Q_{1}$. \end{enumerate}

 Whether a graph is chordal can be checked in linear time $\mathcal{O}(n + m)$~\cite{siamcompRoseTL76}.
 The number of maximal cliques in a chordal graph $G$ is at most $n$~\cite{pjmFulkersonDG65}, and all of them can be listed in linear time $\mathcal{O}(n + m)$~\cite{jctGavril74}.
 These properties will be used in our algorithm.
 A graph is a \emph{split graph} if its vertex set can be partitioned into a clique $K$ and an independent set $I$~\cite{seiccgtcStephaneH77}.
 Such a partition $(I, K)$ is called a \emph{split partition}.
 It is worth noting that every split graph is chordal, and whether a graph is a split graph can also be checked in linear time $\mathcal{O}(n + m)$ by definition.